zhenghao-li/Data_Mining/Exercise2.md

 deviances of models 7 and 8 will be lower than that of the baseline model.

-Table 2.3 reveals the average deviance of each of the 10 models.
+Table 2.5 reveals the average deviance of each of the 10 models.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">

 <caption>

-**Average Deviance per Model**
+**Table 2.5 Average Deviance per Model**

 </caption>